mattheworiordan/ably-cli/docs/workplans/2025-05-terminal-server-improvements.md

 Tasks:

 - [ ] Bug: It appears the terminal server is "leaky" and can lose track of how many connections it has open.
 We should have a test that rapdily creates 30+ connections and abruptly terminates them, and we should then make sure the server reports that there are zero connections and is ready to accept new connections.
+Note I can see this in terminal logs "[TerminalServer 2025-05-13T12:25:36.217Z] Session ba69ef0f-74bb-49e0-8f31-4157b18f0115 removed.
+Active sessions: 2", with no message after that, indicating that this is indeed a problem given there are seemingly no active connections.
 - [ ] Feature: The terminal server should expose key metrics via Promotheus

 ## Phase 6: Implement Split-Screen Terminal in Web CLI Component